Skip to Content

 • Recruiters routinely go through completers of these programs first to find new job candidates

-I reached out to them, and there are actually 4 intern experiences high school students can take online, for free!
+I reached out to them, and there are job simulations that high school students can take online, for free!

 Psst: looking for more?
 I've included some career game sites in this article on career exploration for students.